fetch-kit/ffetch/docs/advanced.md

 })
 ```

+## Custom Fetch Compatibility

+ffetch can wrap any fetch-compatible implementation using the `fetchHandler` option.
+This includes native fetch, node-fetch, undici, or framework-provided fetch (SvelteKit, Next.js, Nuxt, etc.), as well as polyfills and test runners.
+All advanced features (timeouts, retries, circuit breaker, hooks, pending requests) work identically regardless of the underlying fetch implementation, making ffetch highly flexible for SSR, edge, and custom environments.

 ## Pending Requests Monitoring

-> **Technical Note:**
+Pending requests and abort logic work identically whether you use the default global fetch or a custom fetch implementation via `fetchHandler`.
+All requests are tracked, and you can abort them programmatically using the controller in each `PendingRequest`.

-> Every `PendingRequest` always has a `controller` property, even if you did not supply an AbortController.
+Every `PendingRequest` always has a `controller` property, even if you did not supply an AbortController.
 This allows you to abort any pending request programmatically, regardless of how it was created.

-> When multiple signals (user, timeout, transformRequest) are combined and `AbortSignal.any` is not available, ffetch creates a new internal `AbortController` to manage aborts.
+When multiple signals (user, timeout, transformRequest) are combined and `AbortSignal.any` is not available, ffetch creates a new internal `AbortController` to manage aborts.
 This controller is always available in `PendingRequest.controller`.

-> You can always abort a pending request using `pendingRequest.controller.abort()`, even if you did not provide a controller or signal.
+You can always abort a pending request using `pendingRequest.controller.abort()`, even if you did not provide a controller or signal.
 This works for all requests tracked in `pendingRequests`.

 You can access and monitor all active requests through the `pendingRequests` property on the client instance: